vwool/linux-mm/Documentation/mm/process_addrs.rst

   the warning below).
 * As mentioned previously, zapping can be performed while simply keeping the VMA stable, that is holding any one of the mmap, VMA or rmap locks.
-* Special care is required for PTEs, as on 32-bit architectures these must be mapped into high memory and additionally, careful consideration must be applied to racing with THP, migration or other concurrent kernel operations that might steal the entire PTE table from under us.
-All this is handled by :c:func:`!pte_offset_map_lock` (see the section on page table installation below for more details).

 .. warning:: Populating previously empty entries is dangerous as, when unmapping
              VMAs, :c:func:`!vms_clear_ptes` has a window of time between